marco-esposito/node-gonkit-boilerplate/README.md

 ### Description

-This repo is a light boilerplate with user authentication through Passport and Error Handling Middleware.
+This repo is a light boilerplate with user authentication and Error Handling Middlewares.

 ## Usage